dell/csm-docs/content/v2/uninstall/_index.md

 For uninstalling any CSI drivers deployed the Dell CSI Operator, just delete the respective Custom Resources.
 This can be done using OperatorHub GUI by deleting the CR or via kubectl.

-For example - To uninstall a PowerFlex driver installed via the operator, delete the Custom Resource(CR)
+For example - To uninstall the driver installed via the operator, delete the Custom Resource(CR)

 ```
 # Replace driver-name and driver-namespace with their respective values
-$ kubectl delete vxflexos/<driver-name> -n <driver-namespace>
+kubectl delete <driver-name> -n <driver-namespace>
 ```